pol-rivero/doot/README.md

 ## Usage

+If this is your first time setting up a dotfiles repository, read the [Getting Started](https://github.com/pol-rivero/doot/wiki/Getting-Started) guide.

 ### Create or update symlinks

 Simply run `doot` (or `doot install`) from anywhere in your system.
 It will symlink all files in your dotfiles directory to your home directory, creating directories as needed.